 - Students are able to use both long-run aggregate supply (LRAS) and short-run aggregate supply (SRAS) to show how levels of output change in the economy over time.

-- Students understand the transition from short-run equilibrium to long-run equilibrium in order to explain economic fluctuations which occur in the economy.
+- Students are able to use the transition from short-run equilibrium to long-run equilibrium to explain economic fluctuations which occur in the economy.